 Photo Courtesy of The Airplane Restaurant

-This restaurant “offers a flight through aviation history” — in 2002, this 1953 Boeing KC-97 tanker plane was renovated to be the first restaurant located inside an aircraft in the United States.
-The plane can comfortably seat and feed forty-two “passengers” and is filled with pictures and artifacts of its time in the air.
+This restaurant “offers a flight through aviation history.”
+In 2002, this 1953 Boeing KC-97 tanker plane was renovated to be a restaurant.
+The plane can comfortably seat 42 “passengers” and is filled with pictures and artifacts of its time in the air.
 The restaurant is located just minutes from the Colorado Springs Airport in Southeast Colorado Springs, making it the perfect first stop for your visit to Colorado Springs.

 Looking to learn more about the history of Colorado Springs?
-Check out one of our uniquely crafted food tours, where you’ll taste delicious local cuisine and learn from a local guide!
+Check out our food tours, where you’ll taste delicious local cuisine and learn from a local guide!
 Click here to learn more!

 Cheers, Your Rocky Mountain Food Tours Team